PySimpleSQL/pysimplesql/README.md

 ```
 ### It really is that simple.
 All of the heavy lifting is done in the background!

-To get the best possible experience with PySimpleSQL, the magic is in the schema of the database.
+To get the best possible experience with **pysimplesql**, the magic is in the schema of the database.
-The automatic functionality of PySimpleSQL relies on just a couple of things:
+The automatic functionality of **pysimplesql** relies on just a couple of things:
-- foreign key constraints on the database tables (lets PySimpleSQL know what the relationships are, though manual relationship mapping is also available)
+- foreign key constraints on the database tables (lets **pysimplesql** know what the relationships are, though manual relationship mapping is also available)
 - a CASCADE ON UPDATE constraint on any tables that should automatically refresh child tables when parent tables are
 changed
 - PySimpleGUI™ control keys need to be named {table}.{field} for automatic mapping.
 Of course, manual mapping is
 supported as well. @Database.record() is a convenience function/"custom element" to make adding records quick and easy!
 - The field 'name', (or the 2nd column of the database in the absence of a 'name' column) is what will display in
 comboxes for foreign key relationships.
 Of course, this can be changed manually if needed, but truly the simplictiy of
-PySimpleSQL is in having everything happen automatically!
+**pysimplesql** is in having everything happen automatically!

 Here is another example sqlite table that shows the above rules at work.
 Don't let this scare you, there are plenty of
 tools to create your database without resorting to raw SQL commands.
 These commands here are just shown for completeness